HermesBoots/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## I Sometimes Suffer from Insomnia.
 And When I Can't Fall Asleep, I Play What I Call the Alphabet Game
 Printing the alphabet in lower case.

+## Hexadecimal Printing
+Printing numbers in base 10 and base 16.